imnotkind/HaeBin/README.md

 # HaeBin by imnotkind
-a pure raw request bin, requires php
+a pure raw request bin, requires php and a web server

 ## Three Tiny Steps